visual-ds/rev/.github/README.md

 ![alt](../io/chart.png)

 [Image description: Metrics for each method, in each data set, for text localization: recall, dice, F1 score, jaccard and precision.
-The default method is, with its cumbersome heuristic parameters, more appropriate.]
+The default method is, then, more appropriate in general.]

 Also, we can choose, at this moment, the method for the text recognition: Tesseract or Attn.
 For Attn, in particular, we need additional (hyper)parameters; specifically, the path to the trained model, which is available (currently) at this [repository](https://github.com/clovaai/deep-text-recognition-benchmark), and other idiosyncratic aspects of the model, which are described in the documentation.
 The next snippet, then, represents its usage.